 The primary purpose of the Committee is to lead the process for Board appointments, reviewing succession planning and to make recommendations for maintaining an appropriate balance of skills on the Board.

 Nomination Committee members and meetings

-The Committee currently consists of Peter Jensen (Chairman), Tunde Otulana and Steven Smith.
+The Committee currently consists of Peter Jensen (Chairman) and Tunde Otulana (Independent Non-Executive Director).
 The Committee meets twice during the year.

 - Reviewing the structure, size and composition (including the skills, knowledge, experience and diversity) of the Board on a regular basis and making recommendations to the Board with regard to any changes;

 - Considering succession planning, taking into account the challenges and opportunities facing the Group and the skills and expertise needed on the Board in the future;